char0n/ramda-adjunct/README.md

 Adjunct is a thing added to something else as a supplementary rather than an essential part.
 And that something is being ramda.

+Follow Ramda Adjunct on [**medium.com/ramda-adjunct**](https://medium.com/ramda-adjunct) to read latest news and articles about the library.

 ## Installation

 ```sh